Guidelines

 (a) The instructions to be followed by authors for submission of papers to BBR, are listed below and are according to the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (available at URL: www.icmje.org).

-- On the first page indicate: 1) title (full and short title) 2) name(s) of author(s) (without indication of academic degrees or honorific titles); 3) the institutional affiliation of each author at the moment when the work was carried out; 4) the name and contact of the author who should receive correspondence, including the @mail;
+- On the first page indicate: 1) name(s) of author(s) (without indication of academic degrees or honorific titles); 2) the institutional affiliation of each author at the moment when the work was carried out; 3) the name and contact of the author who should receive correspondence, including the @mail.
+Authors should suggest up to three reviewers appropriate to the subject of the study, and can also indicate their preference for the Executive Editor to manage the review process.

 - Legends, Tables and Figures

-VII.
 Submission

-Previous requirements to submission
+Requirements prior to submission

-(a) Competing interests
+(a) Competing or conflicting interests

 (b) Previous authorization for submission